whosonfirst/whosonfirst-csv2sqlite/README.md

 * CSV column names with colons will be replace with SQLite column names with underbars
 * CSV column names starting with a number will make SQLite sad
 * There is very little error-checking or error-handling.
-For example, if you are indexing multiple CSV files it is expected that they will all have the same headers in the same order
+For example, if you are indexing multiple CSV files it is expected that they will all have the same headers in the same order.
+The [wof-csv-filter](https://github.com/whosonfirst/go-whosonfirst-csv#wof-csv-filter) tool can help with this.

 ## Who's On First -isms